s1abb/SimioUnrealEngineLiveLinkConnector/docs/DevelopmentPlan.md

 - **Rationale:** Avoids complexity of ILiveLinkProvider (requires full UE engine loop unsuitable for DLL usage)
 - **Benefits:** Lightweight, compatible with Simio host process, defers source creation until UE runtime available

-**Why Not ILiveLinkProvider?**
-The working reference example (UnrealLiveLinkCInterface) uses ILiveLinkProvider::CreateLiveLinkProvider(), but it's a **standalone application** with GEngineLoop.PreInit().
-Since we're building a **DLL** loaded by Simio (not a UE program), we cannot use this approach.
-Instead, we:
-1. Add all necessary module dependencies (Sub-Phase 6.5) ✅
-2. Create LiveLink sources on-demand when subjects are registered (Sub-Phase 6.6)
-3. This allows the DLL to work in any host process without requiring UE initialization

 **Build Results:**
 - Output: UnrealLiveLink.Native.dll (26,495,488 bytes / 25.27 MB)
 - Build time: ~4 seconds incremental